endeavourhealth-discovery/IMLibrary/docs/components/text-definition.md

 ## Summary

-Renders a PartialEntity into a readable display with labels replacing iris.
+Renders a TTBundle into a readable display with labels replacing iris.

 Start expanded if label is included in vuex store property `textDefinitionStartExpanded`.